techunderfive/techunderfive/_posts/category/cloud/2025-06-26-entra-vs-ad.md

 description: "Confused about Microsoft Entra ID and how it differs from Active Directory or Azure AD?
 This blog explains what they are, why Azure AD was rebranded, and how they compare — with analogies and a clear comparison chart."
 image: /assets/images/entra-vs-ad-banner.png
 ---
-Welcome to **TechUnder5**, where tech meets simplicity—fast.In today’s post, we’re diving into one of the most important shifts in modern IT infrastructure — understanding the evolution from traditional Active Directory to Microsoft Entra ID.
-Whether you're an IT professional, developer, or just cloud-curious, knowing how Microsoft’s identity solutions have evolved is critical for securing cloud-based environments and managing users in the modern workplace.

-# Microsoft Entra ID vs Active Directory: What’s the Difference?

-Understanding Microsoft’s identity solutions can be confusing, especially with recent name changes and evolving cloud infrastructure.
-If you’re wondering how Microsoft Entra ID fits into the mix, and how it differs from traditional Active Directory, this post breaks it all down.

----

 <div style="text-align: left; margin-bottom: 10px;">
   <img src="/assets/images/ad-vs-entra.png"